Fremont28/flight_registration/README.md

 # flight_registration
-Tracking where aircrafts are registered
+Tracking where aircrafts are registered using JSON